 - Drug testing of oral fluid, alcohol testing of breath

 Part 99 of Australia’s Civil Aviation Safety Regulations 1998 lays out the framework for drug and alcohol management plans and substance testing for all those involved in “safety-sensitive aviation activities”.

-Testing is conducted before an employee first becomes involved in these safety-sensitive activities, after any serious incidents, if there are reasonable grounds to suspect drug/alcohol use and when employees return to work after drug use incidents.
+Testing is conducted before an employee first becomes involved in these safety-sensitive activities, after any serious incidents, and if there are reasonable grounds to suspect drug/alcohol use and when employees return to work after drug-use incidents.
 There is no requirement in the legislation for random testing, but it is used by some airlines.